Tips and advice

 How long do I have to pay?

-When you use the crossing, you have until midnight the day after you cross to pay the toll.
+After using the crossing, you have until midnight of the day after you cross to pay the toll.
+If you pay later than this, you will be charged a fine.
 Payments can also be made online up to a year before making the crossing.

-This fine applies to each individual crossing, so if you make a return trip and forget to pay for both journeys, you could be liable for a total fine of £210.
+This fine applies to each individual crossing, so if you make a return trip and forget to pay for both journeys, you will be fined £140, increasing to £210 if you fail to pay within 28 days.

-If you think a penalty charge notice (PCN) is wrong, you may be able to make a Dart Charge appeal to an independent tribunal.
+If you think that you have incorrectly received a penalty charge notice (PCN), you may be able to make a Dart Charge appeal to an independent tribunal.
 However, you’ll need to challenge the ticket first by making a ‘representation’ with Dart Charge within 28 days.

 When making a representation, you must: